vuxcode/pr1-project-IsakIzzy/README.md

 4-09-23
 I need to add some content to divs for it to appear..
-Now the divs are devided on different lines.
+Now the divs are divided on different lines.
 Gotta get them to be next to each other.
 I think I have all the divs I need now.
 They just aren't lined up the way I want them to yet.
 Is Github gonna be able to save Swedish characters, or do I need to add something for it to work?
+(I ended up making the website in English anyway)
 I figured that display:inline in the CSS for the three different main sections is what I was looking for.
 I thought at least.
 It didn't work.
 Put it in the mains CSS.
 If I put it in the CSS for all the three main sections, it just removed all the background color..
 Changing to inline-block kinda worked... but they aren't looking exactly like I wanted.
 They got some padding for some reason, which maybe makes sense so that text in different sections don't collide, but the middle section is a bit lower then the other two.